Policy last updated

 Information required for the tender and contract process for consultants and contractors

-In accordance with the revised Ministerial Directions, all procurement activities must now follow the following rules for works undertaken by a single supplier (builder):
+All procurement activities must now follow the following rules for works undertaken by a single supplier (consultant and builders):

-For projects up to $500,000 (including GST) it is preferred that schools seek tender prices from pre-qualified building contractors on the CSR.
+- for projects between $200,001 and $500,000 (including GST), it is preferred that schools seek tender prices from pre-qualified building contractors on the Construction Suppliers Register .
 For projects in this value range deemed to be high-risk, schools may be required by the VSBA to engage a contractor from the CSR.

 Schools are required to provide the following documentation to the VSBA:

-- quote evaluation recommendation report based on consultant selection criteria
+- quote or tender evaluation recommendation report based on consultant selection criteria

 Stage 2: Seek approval from the VSBA to proceed to construction tender and tender evaluation